-So by popular demand we’ve teamed up with TomTom once again and set out to explore the home nations.
-The aim was to discover all that’s great about the UK whilst keeping an eye on practicality.
+By popular demand we’ve teamed up with TomTom and set out to explore the home nations of England, Scotland and Wales by motorcycle.
+The aim is to discover all that’s great about the UK whilst keeping an eye on practicality.

 With that in mind, we’ve created a route around England and Wales (Scotland and Ireland to follow) that can be ticked off in bite-sized weekend chunks or joined together to make one big UK adventure.
 As with all ABR features, the fantastic roads are just a part of the experience where we set out to find all that’s great about our history, culture, heritage and natural attractions.